Therapy for Non-Monogamous Relationships

 Background to Open Relationship

 While many people view the notion of an “ideal” romantic relationship as having single partner for life that satisfies all your love and intimate need, there are others who are also interested in expanding their emotional, intimate and sexual experience beyond one partner.
-Open relationship, polyamory and nonmonogamy are only a few examples for looking beyond the exclusivity of the conventional marriage and intimacy.
+Open relationship, polyamory, and nonmonogamy are only a few examples of looking beyond the exclusivity of conventional marriage and intimacy.
+There is no right answer that will fit every couple.
+Each individual in the partnership must figure out their own risk tolerance and their particular social environment as well as their personalities and needs.

 Many of those who pursue consensual non-monogamous relationships find them to be attractive and fulfilling.
 Yet, when problems arise and the parties involved cannot solve them by themselves, a non-monogamous expert couples therapist may often be able to help partners navigate polyamory and other nonmonogamous relationship styles.